Written By Kassandra Foreman / Reviewed By Ray Spotts

 Gum Infection Signs

-All of these symptoms can occur when the bacteria build-up in and around the gums overtakes the healthy bacteria and an infection forms.
+All of these symptoms can occur when the germs build-up in and around the gums overtakes the healthy germs and an infection forms.
 It is important to treat the infection as soon as possible to avoid spreading and possible tooth loss.

 Mouthwash For Gum Infections

-Mouthwash can assist in rinsing away the bacteria that causes infection and an antiseptic mouthwash will also kill the remaining bacteria.
-To treat a gum infection an antiseptic or antimicrobial mouthwash can be used a few times a day after eating and before bed to get rid of the bacteria causing the infection.
+Mouthwash can assist in rinsing away the germs that causes infection and an antiseptic mouthwash will also kill the remaining germs.
+To treat a gum infection an antiseptic or antimicrobial mouthwash can be used a few times a day after eating and before bed to get rid of the germs causing the infection.

 Some mouthwash can even be made at home with natural ingredients including warm water and salt, baking soda and water, or baking soda added to an oil that is used for oil pulling.